biopragmatics/oquat/docs/invalids/prefix/icd10.md

-# PMC
+# icd10: International Classification of Diseases, 10th Revision

+This page summarize the different resources that reference `icd10` but use local unique identifiers that do not match the standard pattern of ^[A-Z]\d+(\.[-\d+])?$.
+Of the 3 resources,
-The following 2 variants were found: ['ICD-10', 'ICD10']
+2 variants on the standard prefix were found: ['ICD-10', 'ICD10'].

-## `efo`
+## `efo`: Experimental Factor Ontology

-Identifiers for this prefix are given correctly in Experimental Factor Ontology.
+Identifiers for this prefix are given incorrectly correctly in `efo`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|